Official-Husko/69-days-after-oscgp/README.md

 ### Final Notes

 A big thank you to the awesome community at [F95](https://f95zone.to/)!
-Without them this project would not have been possible.
+Without them, this project would not have been possible.
 The game can be found here [Game Page](https://f95zone.to/threads/69-days-after-v0-20-patreon-noxious-games.32013/)

 <br />
 <br />